 Baby Shower Gifts

 One of the other traditions of a baby shower is to bring along a baby shower gift.
 Again, read the invitation carefully as this will explain or describe the type of gift required.
 Mostly it will be in the form of a traditional gift that you can choose from a ‘gift registry’ which will be the new mum’s wish list.
-Don’t worry to much as the list will include a variety of items at different levels of affordability.
+Don’t worry too much as the list will include a variety of items at different levels of affordability.
 In addition, the new parents may request the gift to be a financial contribution to a bigger item that the new family needs.

 If there are no guidelines for a gift, Cherub Baby offer a range of products that are suitable for a new born baby.
 The new Cherub Baby Glass Bottle Starter Kit should be on every new mum’s wish list!

 Important things to remember:

-While a gift is nice, it is the card that will we become a keepsake.
+While a gift is nice, it is the baby shower card message that will we become a keepsake.
 So take your time when writing your message.
 Make sure you include a reference to the new baby and make sure to make the new family feel special.